pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

     V28 NUMERIC, -- twenty-eighth principal component
     Amount NUMERIC, -- transaction amount
     Class NUMERIC -- the actual classification classes )
 WITH ( APPENDONLY=TRUE, COMPRESSTYPE=zlib, COMPRESSLEVEL=5 )
-DISTRIBUTED RANDOMLY ;
+DISTRIBUTED RANDOMLY;

 COPY credit_card FROM '/home/gpadmin/creditcard.csv' CSV HEADER;
 ~~~

-The PL/Python parallel scoring approach builds on the work from this [blog](http://engineering.pivotal.io/post/running-sklearn-models-at-scale-on-mpp) by [Vatsan Ramanujam](https://github.com/vatsan).
-The is broken into three parts:
+The PL/Python parallel scoring approach builds on the work from this [blog article](http://engineering.pivotal.io/post/running-sklearn-models-at-scale-on-mpp) by [Vatsan Ramanujam](https://github.com/vatsan).
+It can be broken into three parts:

-1. Define an aggregation/caching PL/Python function and a scoring PL/Python function
+1. Define an aggregation/caching PL/Python function and a scoring PL/Python function.
-2. Perform the aggregation/caching into memory as a "matrix" (really, a list of lists)
+2. Perform the aggregation/caching into memory as a "matrix" (really, a list of lists).
-3. Perform the scoring
+3. Perform the scoring.

-The following creates a caching function to store the features into a Global Data (GD) dictionary available for subsequent PL/Python functions in the same SQL transaction:
+The following creates a caching function to store the features into a global dictionary (GD) available for subsequent PL/Python functions in the same SQL transaction:

 ~~~
 CREATE FUNCTION stack_rows(
     key text,
     header text[], -- name of the features column features float8[] -- independent variables (as array) )
 RETURNS text AS
 $$
     if 'header' not in GD: